davmixcool/customgpt/README.md

 ```

-We can also update a training source with it's id
+We can also update a training with it's document id

 ```javascript